1. Connecting your Google Sheets account

 - Number – Whole numbers, decimals, currency.

-- Date & Time – Standard date formats.
+Date & Time – Standard date formats.
+See below for supported formats:

 - Tag Field – Separate multiple values with commas.